TommasoRonconi/hitchhikers_guide/exercise0_bash/readme.md

 where `o` stands for "others" and `-r` means "remove reading permission".

 Well done!
-Now you can run the scripts as if they where commands:
+Now you can run the scripts as if they were commands:

 ```bash
 $ ./simple_script.sh